 kernel | QKernel | The QKernel to compile |

-bindings | dict[str, Any] | None | Parameter values to bind (also resolves array shapes) |
+bindings | dict[str, Any] | None | Parameter values to bind (also resolves array shapes).
+Names in bindings and parameters must be disjoint — a name is either compile-time bound or runtime symbolic, never both. |

 parameters | list[str] | None | Parameter names to preserve as backend parameters |